ManimCommunity/manim/docs/source/installation/plugins.rst

     pip install manim-*

-The standard naming conventions makes plugins easy to find on organizations such as `PyPi.org <https://pypi.org/>`_.
-After installing plugins, you may use the ``manim plugins`` command to list and update Manim to import your plugins, see the following help output:
+After installing a plugin, you may use the ``manim plugins`` command to list and update Manim to import your plugins, see the following help output: